Kotlin/dokka/dokka-runners/runner-gradle-plugin/docs/3-Multi-module-projects.md

 dokka {
     // or similar DSL
     applyPluginToSubprojects()

-    // 2 options below could be the default configuration
+    // where `kotlin-multiplatform` plugin is applied
-    // where `kotlin` plugin is applied
+    applyPluginToKotlinMultiplatformProjects()
-    applyPluginToKotlinProjects()
+    // 2 options below could be the default configuration applyPluginToKotlinProjects()
     applyPluginToRootProject()
 }